 Visiting the Phom Penh Genocide Museum

 After visiting the Choeung Ek fields, we get back to the city centre by tuk-tuk, ready for another touching experience.
-Our visit goes on with another significant evidence about the Cambodia genocide, when between 1975 and 1979 through the hand of Khmer Rouge and its leader Pol Pot over 2 million people were killed: the Tuol Sleng Genocide Museum.
+Our visit goes on with another significant evidence about the Cambodia genocide, when between 1975 and 1979, through the Khmer Rouge’s hand and its leader Pol Pot over 2 million people were killed: the Tuol Sleng Genocide Museum.

-On August 1975 the Khmer Rouge turned the Tuol Svay Pray High School into a prison, torture and interrogation centre renamed S-21.
-Today the S-21 is known as the “Tuol Sleng Genocide Museum”, and here you can retrace the horrific past of the country.
-Nowadays, the building and the chambers are left in almost the same condition as the Vietnamese Army found them after they overran the country in 1979.
+In August 1975, the Khmer Rouge turned the Tuol Svay Pray High School into a prison, torture and interrogation centre renamed S-21.
+Today, the S-21 is known as the “Tuol Sleng Genocide Museum”, and here, you can retrace the country’s horrific past.
+Nowadays, the building and the chambers are left in almost the same condition as 1979, when the Vietnamese Army overran the country.

-The complex consists of 4 buildings, surrounded by a high wall with a wire fence on top and named from A to D, that overlook a large grassy courtyard.
-Our tour starts from building A where the rooms, once classrooms for students, were used predominantly for the interrogations of the high officers accused of treason.
+The complex consists of 4 buildings, surrounded by a high wall with a wire fence on top and named A to D, that overlooks a large grassy courtyard.
+Our tour starts from building A, where the rooms, once classrooms for students, were used predominantly to interrogate the high officers accused of treason.
 They are furnished only with an iron bed (or more beds) with handcuffs on the extremities as evidence of the inhuman conditions in which they were forced to live the so-called “enemies” of the Regime.
 Not to forget, on the far wall are hanging the grisly photographs of bloated, decomposing bodies chained to bed frames with pools of wet blood underneath.
-The torture devices are also present, with detailed explanations on how they were used.
+The torture devices are also present with detailed explanations on how they were used for.
 Visiting this place is a touching and shocking experience at the same time, but necessary to figure out the horror and suffering that the Cambodian people suffered during one of the most bloody and violent dictatorships of the whole 20th century.

 Need to Know about Tuol Sleng Genocide Musem